On Tuesday evening, a picture perfect day, we visited the Boott Mill museum.

 Some tea stuff from the China trade days

-In Billerica, the Concord river via the Middlesex Canal provided access and power to the Faukner Mills circa 1850's (this picture from the Canal Association)anchor-museum
+In Billerica, the Concord river via the Middlesex Canal provided access and power to the Faukner Mills circa 1850's (this picture from the Canal Association)

 I just got down to the mill pond as light was fading (and my camera battery)